zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/openshift/operator/2-deploy-px.md

 ---
 title: Deploy Portworx using the Operator
 keywords: portworx, container, kubernetes, storage, docker, k8s, pv, persistent disk, openshift
-description: Find out how to apply the spec for PX within a OpenShift cluster and have PX provide highly available volumes to any application deployed via Kubernetes.
+description: Find out how to deploy Portworx using the Operator
 weight: 2
 ---